AID: Attention Interpolation of Text-to-Image Diffusion: AID: Attention Interpolation of Text-to-Image Diffusion

+Given two source inputs, the hypothesis space of interpolation paths is actually large and diverse.
+Yet most interpolation methods~\cite{yang2023real, samuel2024norm} estimate one deterministic path.
+Can we control or specify the interpolation path?
+One possibility is to provide a (third) conditioning text, which we refer to as a \textit{guidance prompt}.
+To connect the interpolated sequence with the text in the guidance prompt $g$, we fuse the associated key $K_g = W^\intercal_{K} g$ and value $V_g = W^\intercal_{V} g$ instead of the original $K_i$ and $V_i$ in the fused inner-interpolated attention in Eq.~\ref{eq:fused_inner} for cross-attention:

 In practice, the guidance prompt is provided by users to choose the interpolation path conditioned on the text description as Fig.~\ref{fig:intro} (f) shows.
-Surprisingly, we observe that the prompt-guided attention interpolation enables the model to generate some compositional scenes that did not arise originally (see the example of "an airplane and a deer" in Fig.~\ref{fig:prompt_guidance}).
-We show more qualitative examples in Sec.~\tr{D} of the Appendix.

-\textbf{Warmup steps for the trade-off between interpolation and guidance.} We observe that early steps in denoising are essential to determine the spatial layout of the generated image.
-Thus, we can trade off between the effect of interpolation and prompt guidance by setting the number of warmup steps.
-After several warmup steps, we transform the attention interpolation into a simple generation process.
-We provide more details in Sec.~\tr{C} of the Appendix.
+We demonstrate that the prompt-guided attention interpolation dramatically boosts the ability of compositional generation in Sec.~\ref{sec:compositional}.